bushrakalaji/exam-project2/README.md

 This project is a modern front-end application for the Holidaze accommodation booking site.
 It's designed to provide a seamless experience for both customers booking venues and venue managers handling administrative tasks.

-The application has been developed using the Holidaze API, React as a JavaScript framework, and {CSS Framework name} for the styling.
-It's hosted on {Hosting Service name}.
+The application has been developed using the Holidaze API, React as a JavaScript framework, and Bootstrap for the styling.
+It's hosted on Netlify.

 ## Technologies Used
 This project is built with:

 - JavaScript (ES6)
 - React.js (>16)
-- {CSS Framework name} (>Version)
+- Bootstrap (>5)
 - HTML5
 - CSS3
--

 ## Features

 - Browse a list of Venues